(Note: this is from the Disney World Genie+ Itinerary.)

 PREVIEW OF TOMORROW

-You will complete your visit to Disney’s Hollywood Studios, with an early start.
+You will have an early start as you complete your visit to Disney’s Animal Kingdom.